WayneBrown/learnwebgl2/_sources/06_transformations/05_transformation_matrices.rst

 #.
 Then rotate about the Y axis to place :code:`<ux’, uy’, uz’>` back to its original location.
 #.
 Then rotate about the Z axis to place :code:`<ux, uy, uz>` back in its original location.

-This series of 5 rotations will provide the visual affect of rotating a model about the axis :code:`<ux,uy,uz>`.
+This series of 5 rotations will provide the visual effect of rotating a model about the axis :code:`<ux,uy,uz>`.
 But we don't want to do all of the 5 transformations over and over again for each vertex.
 We want a single transformation that will produce the visual motion we desire.
 We can accomplish this by